4neta/Easy_message_encryption/readme.md

 # Easy Message Encryption
 *Encrypt and decrypt private short messages*
 ________
-It's extremely easy application for encypting messages, but it fulfills its function.
-It's because cryptography is based on ignorance of the encyrption algorithm and private keys.
+It's extremely easy application for encrypting messages, but it fulfills its function.
+It's because cryptography is based on ignorance of the encryption algorithm and private keys.
 The sender and recipient must use a secure channel to exchange keys (preferably in reality), if they want to correspond safety.

 In 'my' cryptosystem, we choose as many as three keys - `x`, `y` and `z`.
 Number `z` indicates the length of blocks to which the text will be divided.
 Program use the *Caesar cipher* on these blocks.
 The odd blocks are shifted by `x` letters and the even ones by `y`.
 Of course numbers `x` and `y` can be negative, but `z` doesn't.